abilandz/PH8124/Homeworks/Homework_6.md

 bash_logo.png             Mar  11  10:22  444
 Lecture_7_20200606_0b.md  Jun  06  15:25  1234
 ```

+If more than one directory was supplied to **Ls**, the above formatting repeats for each directory, separated with an empty line.

 **Hint #1:** Develop a function **Ls**, in its body execute the standard **ls** with carefully chosen options (check for instance **man ls** for the meaning of the flags '-l', '-S', '-r')